syyunn/conda-ipykernel/README.md

+## Goal
+1. Create conda envrionment
+2. Enroll the newly created conda environment to ipython kernel so that you can drop down and click to use the kernel.

 ### usage
 The script creates `conda_env` with a given name and install any preferred dependencies denoted on `requirements.txt`.
 Moreover, the scripts installs `jupyter_kernel` on the newly created conda environment automatically.